Emma Miller: University of Strathclyde

-Emma is a senior research associate at Strathclyde University.
-For the last eleven years she has worked between research, policy and practice on personal outcomes.
-She is a registered social worker.
-You can access Emma’s publications here.
+Emma is a senior research associate at Strathclyde University who has worked for many years between research, policy and practice on personal outcomes.

 Audrey Taylor: NHS Education Scotland (NES)

-Audrey is Educational Projects Manager at NHS Education Scotland (NES) focusing on health and social care integration.
+Audrey is Educational Projects Manager at NHS Education Scotland (NES) focusing on mental health

 Ellen Daly: Iriss

 Ellen is a Project Manager at Iriss.
 Iriss supports people to explore new ways of working and use knowledge to improve outcomes for people, workers and communities.

 Susan Kelso: Scottish Government

 Susan has worked across across health and social care for 30 years and is currently leading in research into active ageing.

 Julie Gardner: Thistle Foundation